Friday, August 28, 2009

 jeroboams.

-Someone popped with petit dejeuner in the morning.
-The rest of the time I communed with grapevines.
-They still use straw baskets to pick the grapes in Champagne.
+Someone popped in with petit dejeuner most mornings.
+The rest of the time I communed and painted grapevines.
+They still use straw panier/baskets 🧺 to pick the grapes in Champagne.

 There's a lot of partying in the Champagne Biz.
-Servers are dress up as old-fashioned cellar men.
-They used to turn the resting Champagne bottles.
+Servers dress up as old-fashioned cellar men.
+Their job is to turn resting Champagne bottles🍾

 Very fun to draw.